Doist/todoist-api-typescript/README.md

 })
 ```

+## Build

+In order to validate API responses against our Typescript types, we use the [typescript-is](https://github.com/woutervh-/typescript-is) library to generate type guards from our types during the build using transformations.

+As a result, this package is compiled using the [ttypescript](https://github.com/cevek/ttypescript) compiler, which wraps the standard typescript compiler with added support for transformation plugins.

 ## Publishing

 This project uses [semantic versioning](https://semver.org/).
 A new version will be published to GitHub Package Registry when a new tag is pushed.